orbitjs/orbit/packages/@orbit/records/README.md

-# @orbit/record-source
+# @orbit/records

-Applies the primitives from @orbit/core to data sources.
-Includes the following
+Extends the primitives from `@orbit/data` to be record-specific.
-elements:

-- A schema for defining models, including attributes and relationships.

-- Operations used to manipulate records (e.g. `addRecord`, `removeRecord`, `addToHasMany`, etc.).

-- Transforms, which are composed of any number of operations, and must be performed transactionally.

-- A query language that allows query expressions to be composed in a flexible AST form.

-- A base `Source` class that can be used to abstract any source of data.
-  Sources can be decorated as `pullable`, `pushable`, `queryable`, `syncable`, and/or `updatable` - each decorator provides a unique interface that allows for transforms and queries to be applied as appropriate.

 ### Installation

 Install with yarn:

 ```
-yarn add @orbit/data
+yarn add @orbit/records
 ```

 Or with npm:

 ```
-npm install @orbit/data
+npm install @orbit/records
 ```

 ## Contributing